-Evergreen Rural Water has three apprenticeship programs, Water Distribution Manager (WDM), Water Treatment Plant Operator (WTPO) and Wastewater Treatment Plant (WWTP).
-This exciting venture is in response to the growing demand for skilled operators as more and more operators are reaching retirement age.
-Both the water and wastewater programs will be two years long.
-Applications can be submitted year round and at our Fall Conference in August, a new training cohort will begin.
+Evergreen Rural Water offers three apprenticeship programs: Water Distribution Manager (WDM), Water Treatment Plant Operator (WTPO), and Wastewater Treatment Plant Operator (WWTPO).
+These two year programs were developed in response to the growing demand for skilled operators as more and more experienced professionals reach retirement age.

 PROGRAM REQUIREMENTS: